Richan21/Creating-Azure-VMs/README.md

 ![image](https://github.com/Richan21/Creating-Azure-VMs/assets/153684298/138c0f09-ef88-4935-8546-39ed71ab07b1)

 <h1>Creating-Azure-VMs</h1>
-The guide outlines setting up a Security Operations Center (SOC) and Honeynet on Azure, emphasizing effective monitoring, incident response, and honeypot deployment to bolster your organization's resilience against cyber threats <br />
+The Lab guide outlines setting up a Virtual Machine (VM) using Microsoft Azure.<br />

 ## Prerequisites
 1. Create an Azure Subscription to access the Azure Platform.
 This comes with an initial $200 credit for new accounts.

 <h2>Environments and Technologies Used</h2>
-(NOTE: I was able to set up the entire project on both my IPAD Pro 2020 and desktop running Windows 10)
+(NOTE: I was able to set up the entire project on both my IPAD Pro 2020 and Desktop

 - Microsoft Azure (Virtual Machines/Compute)